-Do I Need a PLB If My Boat Has An EPIRB?
+Do I Need a PLB?

-Yes!
-Just hope that you don't fall off the boat...
-Also, hope that your EPIRB battery, which you dutifully replaced (as I just did!) by shipping it to the lowest-cost provider of battery replacement services that could be found on the internet, doesn't fail at the time that it is most needed - as you grab it in an abandon ship scenario...
+Good!
+I just hope you don't fall off the boat . . .
+Or, your EPIRB battery, which you dutifully replaced (as I just did!) by shipping it to the lowest-cost provider of battery replacement services that could be found on the internet, doesn't fail at the time that it is most needed - as you grab it in an abandon ship scenario.

-Redundancy will look very cheap and very smart, if/as/when... and PLBs fit in your pocket.
+Redundancy will look very cheap and very smart, if/as/when . . . and PLBs fit in your pocket.

-Cobbled-Together EPIRB?
+Cobbled - Together EPIRB?

-In a recent advisory, the US Coast Guard noted that it would exempt vessels equipped with a "GPSenabled VHF radio" if the vessels stayed within 20nm of shore.
+In a recent advisory, the US Coast Guard noted that it would exempt vessels equipped with a "GPS-enabled VHF radio" if the vessels stayed within 20nm of shore.
 What is "GPS-enabled VHF radio?"
 Ever notice that VHF radios have come with a "red button" for a number of years now?
-That button, when pressed, sends your MMSI# - your Maritime Mobile Service Identity # (which is free and refers to you and your boat solely) - and, if it is hooked up to your GPS, where you are to all DSC-equipped radios (Digital Selective Calling) within "line of sight", including the USCG.
+That button, when pressed, sends your MMSI# - your Maritime Mobile Service Identity number (which is free and refers to you and your boat solely) - and, if it is hooked up to your GPS, where you are to all DSC-equipped radios (Digital Selective Calling) within "line of sight," including the USCG.
 Essentially, your GPS and DSC radio can be combined to become an EPIRB or PLB.
 In fact, such a configuration gives you 17nm of more leeway than if you had "just" an EPIRB or PLB.
-Go figure...
+Go figure . . .